-I've learned that hiring vendors can be the biggest budget-breaking task of planning your wedding, and a daunting one at that!
-So, I've put together a few tips to help you find budget friendly vendors and lessen the stress of trying to do so…
+Hiring professional vendors to execute your event can be the biggest expense when planning a wedding.
+As a budget-minded bride, myself, I’ve put together a few tips to help you find budget-friendly vendors and lessen the stress of trying to do so.

 1. Hire a wedding planner.

 I know there are budget savvy queens of DIY projects everywhere calling me crazy right now, but sometimes going 100% DIY isn’t always the most cost-effective solution.
 The reason being, is that a good wedding planner, along with their experience, advice, and amazing stress-lessening powers, will come with connections.
 We’ve hired a friend of the family who has been doing wedding coordinating on the side for years to help us plan the reception and find our vendors. best. decision. yet.
 She found us a highly recommended DJ/musician for our reception for $600 (I had been quoted $1,200 from other vendors! yikes!).
 She also found our reception location and got them to waive the $1,500 room rental fee so that we only had to pay for the catering!
 She has already saved us more money than we are paying for her services.
 Trust me, planning a budget savvy wedding does not mean you have to do it all on your own!

 2. When it comes to food, go all-inclusive.